RSharan21/In-band-spectra/README.md

 ```

 ## Credits
-The algorithm are described in the paper Sharan et al. 2024 (submitted to ApJ). <!--If someone uses the code, kindly refer to the paper Sharan et al. 2024 (submitted to ApJ).-->
+The algorithm are described in the paper Sharan et al. 2024.
+If someone uses the code, kindly refer to the paper Sharan et al. 2024 ([submitted to ApJ](https://iopscience.iop.org/article/10.3847/1538-4357/ad55c8)).